Dual Diagnosis Treatment Columbus, GA

 Pathways Center Meriwether County - 41.5 miles from Columbus, GA

-Pathways Center Meriwether County is a dual-diagnosis treatment center in Greenville, GA that provides treatment services for alcohol or drug addiction and mental health disorders that include major depressive disorder as well as post-partum depression.
+Pathways Center Meriwether County is a dual-diagnosis treatment center in Greenville, Georgia that provides treatment for drug and alcohol addiction and mental health disorders that include borderline personality disorder as well as schizophrenia.

 Address: 756 Woodbury Road, Greenville, GA 30222 in Meriwether County